Home Secretary: Responsibilities

 Formerly, the home secretary was the minister responsible for prisons and probation in England and Wales; however in 2007 those responsibilities were transferred to the Ministry of Justice under the lord chancellor.

+From the birth of King Edward VIII in 1894 until the birth of Princess Alexandra of Kent in 1936, the home secretary would be present at all royal births to verify that the baby and potential heir to the throne was a descendent of the monarch, and not an imposter.
+Prior to this, a wider range of privy counsellors would attend.
+The practice was abolished by King George VI shortly before the birth of King Charles III.

 History

 The title Secretary of State in the government of England dates back to the early 17th century.
 The position of Secretary of State for the Home Department was created in the British governmental reorganisation of 1782, in which the responsibilities of the Northern and Southern Departments were reformed into the Foreign Office and Home Office.

 In 2007, the new Ministry of Justice took on the criminal justice functions of the Home Office and its agencies.